 During the compilation of the 2018/19 MTREF operational repairs and maintenance was identified as a strategic imperative owing to the aging of the Municipality's infrastructure and historic deferred maintenance.
-In this MTREF, repairs and maintenance budget has been increased from R12, 693 million in 2017/18 to R17, 950 million in 2018/19 then increases to R18, 919 million and R19, 960 million respectively in the outer years.
+In this MTREF, repairs and maintenance budget has been increased from R12, 693 million in 2017/18 to R18, 550 million in 2018/19 then increases to R19, 552 million and R20, 627 million respectively in the outer years.
 In addition, the municipality is still experiencing budgetary constraints to can meet the required 8% that repairs and maintenance should contribute towards property, plant and equipment; and investment property.
-In relation to property, plant and equipment, repairs and maintenance comprises of 1, 8% throughout the MTREF period and this percentage is however way below the set norm of 8% as stipulated by National Treasury.
+In relation to property, plant and equipment, repairs and maintenance comprises of 1, 8% for the 2018/19 financial year and this percentage is however way below the set norm of 8% as stipulated by National Treasury.
+The percentage increases to 1, 9% in the outer years.